 When Office 365 just stepped into the business world, it met lots of skepticism both from the professional IT community and potential adopters.
 Many companies worried that Office 365 was going to ruin traditional SharePoint intranets without offering anything instead.

 Fortunately, turbulent times are over and organizations got used to the word combination “Office 365 intranet”.
-The latest report “10 Best Intranets of 2018” by Nielsen Norman Group proves that Office 365 is now a popular intranet platform helping companies build highly effective corporate networks.
+The latest report “10 Best Intranets of 2020” by Nielsen Norman Group proves that Office 365 is now a popular intranet platform helping companies build highly effective corporate networks.

-Office 365 intranet offers wider SharePoint capabilities.
+The Office 365 intranet offers wider SharePoint capabilities.
 It can seem strange, but Office 365 really comes with richer SharePoint capabilities than SharePoint on-premises.
 Since Microsoft is laser-focused on the cloud suite, all new features come to the cloud first, which explains this functional disruption.
 Apart from traditional team sites, SharePoint Online offers communication sites and hub sites.
 Neither of these features is available in the on-premises versions of the platform.

 Mobile Office 365 intranet.
 Creating a mobile-friendly SharePoint intranet was always a challenge for companies.
 Luckily, Office 365 comes with a number of default mobile apps for SharePoint Online, OneDrive, Office apps, etc. This way, employees can have their intranets at their fingertips at any place and use them at any moment.

 Simpler support vs tougher management.
 An intranet built on Office 365 won’t be a headache in terms of support.
 Since the suite belongs to Microsoft, the corporation is responsible for its performance, as well as functional and security updates.
 Your IT staff has some work to do, though, especially if you run a large Office 365 intranet.
 The solution will require substantial maintenance effort so that customizations work as intended, collaboration is secure on all types of devices and Office 365 Groups don’t go wild.
-If you feel like outsourcing Office 365 services, you can address to an Office 365 consulting agency to get further management, maintenance and support of your intranet.